sagemath/trac_to_gh/Issue 709.md

 # Issue 709: Add doctests to ensure that  scipy and cvxopt build correctly on all platforms.

-Issue created by migration from Trac.
+Issue created by migration from https://trac.sagemath.org/ticket/709

 Original creator: jkantor